The Hero Visits

 Haku-san said they're popular among Dungeon Masters who find restocking tedious.

-I'd like to power up the magic swords—well, golems in general, but I can't think of a good way.
-Even our current strongest, the Iron Golem, was cut up like butter by the hero and proved useless.
+I'd like to power up the magic swords.
+Well, golems in general really, but I can't think of a good way.
+Even our current strongest, the Iron Golem, got sliced apart like nothing by the hero and proved useless.

 The hero who came this time was relatively friendly, so it turned out okay, but if a hero who's seriously trying to destroy the Dungeon Core ever comes, we'd be helpless.

-The straightforward approach would be to upgrade the materials, so I looked at what materials I could exchange for DP.
+The straightforward approach would be to upgrade the materials, I thought, looking through the materials available for DP exchange.

 … Oh, right.
 I also promised Rokuko a ring.
 Let me make it before I forget.